Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Acknowledgments

 \section{Acknowledgments}

-We thank Mikael Chala for suggestions and discussions.
+We thank Mikael Chala for the suggestions and discussions.
 We also thank José Santiago and Pablo Olgoso for help with MatchMakerEFT \cite{Carmona:2021xtq}, and Guilherme Guedes, Anisha and Maria Ramos for comments on the manuscript.
-This work was supported in part by SRA (Spain) under Grant No.\ PID2019-106087GB-C21 / 10.13039/501100011033; by the Junta de Andalucía (Spain) under Grants No.\ FQM- 101, A-FQM-467-UGR18, and P18-FR-4314 (FEDER).
+This work is partly supported by SRA (Spain) under Grant No.\ PID2019-106087GB-C21 / 10.13039/501100011033 and PID2021-128396NB-100; by the Junta de Andalucía (Spain) under Grants No.\ FQM- 101, A-FQM-467-UGR18, and P18-FR-4314 (FEDER).
 ADC is also supported by the Spanish MINECO under the FPI programme.